 Simple Ways to Incorporate Beauty

-I also strive to create beautiful teaching materials both for my daughter to use and to sell to other home educators and teachers.
+I also strive to create beautiful teaching materials for my daughter and other home educators.
 Aesthetics do matter to many children and to some of them aesthetics matter a great deal.
 I would much rather children have well-designed materials to use than items that do nothing to inspire or (even worse) distract from the content.
 Do you have a child who craves beauty and order?
 If she does, it is an important part of who God designed her to be.
-Honoring and nurturing that love of beauty is just as important as her them math and reading.
+Honoring and nurturing that love of beauty is just as important to her as math and reading.

-Because of my commitment to beauty and aesthetics, ink cartridges are part of our home education budget.
-I do print in color often.
-I know many home educators try to limit how much they print in color and I understand the cost can add up.
+Because of my commitment to beauty and aesthetics, ink cartridges are part of our budget.
+I print in color often.
+I know many homeschoolers try to limit how much they print in color and I understand the cost can add up.
 But I have seen the difference in how engaging materials can be for young children especially when they are printed in color rather than black and white.